This post is also available in: Svenska

 High fever may be a urinary tract infection

 Kidney infections are not entirely uncommon in children, especially in children under one.
 Kidney infections require antibiotic treatment, even though children may not appear particularly ill or have any symptoms from the urinary tract.
-So a child with a temperature over 38.5C (101F) for more than 24 hours, without cold symptoms, needs to give a urine sample for assessment.
+So a child with a temperature over 38.5C (101F) for more than 24 hours, without any cold symptoms, needs to give a urine sample for assessment.
 You can do this at a medical center or a local emergency hospital.
-For infants, the children’s emergency department is most appropriate.
+For infants, the children’s emergency department is the most appropriate.

 Fever and a swollen eye may be a sign of sinusitis